BioPhoton/ng-drupal-7-services/README.md

 ##Useage

-For example a node retreive call look's like this:
+For example a node retrieve call look's like this:

 ```javascript
 angular